Course Descriptons By Program

 ENG148 - Horror in Literature

-An examination of the tradition of horror literature in England and America from a literary, historical and psychological viewpoint, the course also emphasizes the sociological implications of the popularity of the form.
-(3 crs.)
+An examination of the tradition of horror literature in England and America from a literary, historical and psychological viewpoint, with some emphasis on the sociological implications of thepopularity of the form.

 This course requires the student to read, write and talk about a game that Steinbeck called a "state of mind," a game that is, in the words of Jacques Barzun, a way "to know America."
 Thus, students who work learn about both themselves and their country.
 (3 crs.)

 An introduction to the writings of African-Americans in poetry, fiction, nonfiction and drama.